scala/scala-lang/_posts/2025-03-05-next-scala-lts-jdk.md.md

 and the subsequent new LTS which will mostly likely be Scala 3.9.

 The discussion didn't uncover any compelling reason not to leave JDK 11 behind.
-11 is now nearly as antiquated as 8, and moving from 11 to 17 is not normally a difficult upgrade for users.
+11 is now nearly as antiquated as 8, and moving from 11 to 17 is not normally considered a difficult upgrade for users.
 17 offers useful APIs and VM features.
 In the JVM world, requiring 17+ is already a mainstream position and is becoming more so with every passing month.
 Also, we increase Scala's minimum so rarely, we feel